DJone21111111/NOSQLDatabaseProject/IncidentManagementsSystemNOSQL/README.md

 - Employee script: Views/Employee/Index.cshtml — self‑invoking function wiring inputs and applyFilter().
 - Row attributes (Dashboard): data-status, data-department, data-assigned-state added in the <tbody> foreach.
 - Badge selectors: #ticketCount (Dashboard), .tickets-card .badge.bg-primary (Employee).

+# ...................................................................................................................................................................

+# Student Name: Luwana Meleiane
+# Student Number: 728287

+Transfer Ticket Feature – Detailed Explanation
+1. Purpose of the Feature
+The Transfer Ticket feature allows service desk agents to reassign an existing incident ticket to another team member.
+This is useful during shift changes, escalation, or when a different team member is better suited to handle the issue.
+2. When the Feature Is Used
+•	When a ticket must be reassigned to a new agent (e.g., Lily Mitchell).
+•	When the current assignee is unavailable.
+•	When the issue requires escalation or a different skill set.
+•	When workload needs balancing across the service desk.
+3. User Interface Flow
+1. User opens the Transfer Ticket form.
+2. User enters the Ticket ID.
+3. User selects a new assignee from the dropdown list.
+4. User clicks the 'Transfer' button.
+5. The system shows a success or error message based on the result.
+4. Controller Flow Explanation
+The TransferTicketController handles all user interactions for this feature.
+It collects input from the user (Ticket ID and new assignee) and sends the information to the TicketService.
+The controller waits for a true/false response to determine whether the transfer was successful.
+5. Service Layer Flow (Main Logic)
+The TicketService contains the main logic for transferring a ticket.
+Its method 'transferTicket(ticketId, newAssignee)' performs the following steps:
+•	Fetches the ticket by ID from MongoDB using the repository.
+•	If the ticket does not exist, it returns false.
+•	If found, it updates the 'assignedTo' field.
+•	It updates the 'lastUpdated' timestamp to the current date/time.
+•	It saves the updated ticket back into MongoDB.
+•	Returns true to indicate success.
+6. Repository Layer Flow
+The repository interacts directly with MongoDB.
+It locates the ticket document using its ID and replaces it with the updated version.
+This ensures that only the required fields are updated without modifying the rest of the ticket data.
+7. Database Behavior (MongoDB)
+•	Only 'assignedTo' and 'lastUpdated' fields change.
+•	Fields such as title, description, priority, status, and createdAt remain the same.
+•	The update is performed using MongoDB's replaceOne() on the ticket document.
+8. Importance of the Feature
+•	Supports workflow flexibility and smooth handovers.
+•	Enables escalation processes.
+•	Improves audit tracking with accurate timestamps.
+•	Demonstrates correct MVC architecture separation.
+9. Transfer Ticket Feature – Full Flow Summary
+6. User clicks 'Transfer Ticket'.
+7. Controller receives Ticket ID and new assignee.
+8. Controller calls TicketService.transferTicket().
+9. TicketService fetches and updates the ticket.
+10. Repository saves changes to MongoDB.
+11. Controller displays success or error alert.

+# Here is the link to my GitHub repository: